Showing posts with label Solvej Balle. Show all posts

 Here there is only a neutral, gentle November day, because my time is not a circle, and it is not a line, it is not a wheel and it is not a river.
 It is a space, a room, a pool, a vessel, a container.
 It is a backyard with a medlar tree and autumn sunshine.
 Coffee and sunshine on a day in November.
 Danke. (p.
 146)

 Maybe, what Balle is hinting at, is that time is now.
 The moment you are currently enjoying.
 The place where you are currently living.
 The life you are currently experiencing.
 I know it has done me little good to wish for what was, or to wonder what will be.
-That’s no way to live, either.
+That is no way to live, either.

 My search is no longer a hunger, it is not a longing or an urge.
 I frequent lecture halls and cafeterias, museums and libraries, and when the day is over I go back to my place.
 I let myself in and I know: I will never find the explanations I seek.
 I will only find new questions and new answers. (p.
 183)